01mf02/jq-lang-spec/spec.typ

 ] <ex:arr-update>

-This approach can yield surprising results when the execution of the filter $g$ changes the input value in a way that the set of paths changes.
+This approach can yield surprising results when the execution of the filter $g$ changes the input value in a way that the set of paths changes midway.
 In such cases, only the paths constructed from the initial input are considered.
 This can lead to
 paths pointing to the wrong data,